coltonsakamoto/aslanpay/PRODUCTION-SETUP-GUIDE.md

 # Production Setup Guide

-This guide will help you deploy AgentPay to production with PostgreSQL database and proper security configurations.
+This guide will help you deploy Aslan to production with PostgreSQL database and proper security configurations.

 ## 🔧 Prerequisites

 - Node.js 18+ installed
 - PostgreSQL 14+ installed and running
-- A domain name with SSL certificate
+- A domain name with SSL certificate (aslanpay.xyz)
 - Stripe production account
 - Email service (SendGrid recommended)